Abbey: Abbeys of the Augustinian Canons

-The Augustinian (or "Austin") canons were an order of regular clergy within the hierarchy of the Catholic church.
-They held a position between monks and secular canons.
+The Augustinian (or "Austin") canons is an order of regular clergy within the hierarchy of the Catholic church.
+They hold a position between monks and secular canons.
 They were known as "Black canons" because of the colour of their habits.
 In 1105 AD, the first house of the order was established at St Botolph's Priory, Colchester, Essex.

 The canons built very long naves to accommodate large congregations.
 The choirs were also long.
 Sometimes, as at Llanthony Priory and Christchurch, Dorset (Twynham), the choir was closed from the aisles.
 At other abbeys of the order, such as Bolton Abbey or Kirkham Priory, there were no aisles.
 The nave in the northern houses of the order often had only a north aisle (this is the case at Bolton, Brinkburn Priory and Lanercost Priory).
 The arrangement of the monastic buildings followed the ordinary plan.
 The prior's lodge was usually attached to the southwest angle of the nave.

-The Austin canons' house at Thornton, Lincolnshire had a large and magnificent gatehouse.
+The Austin canons' house at Thornton, Lincolnshire had a large gatehouse.
 The upper floors of the gatehouse formed the guest-house.
 The chapter-house was octagonal in shape.